suiet/wallet-kit/website/docs/migration/upgradeTo0.3.5.md

 The wallet kit has been updated to reflect these changes with:
 - Wallet presets now include Slush Wallet option
-- A new hook `useSlushWallet` is added for Slush web wallet registration
+- A new hook `useSlushWebWallet` is added for Slush web wallet registration

 ### [Deprecated] - useStashedWallet

-The `useStashedWallet` hook has been deprecated and replaced with `useSlushWallet` due to the rebranding of Stashed Wallet to Slush Web Wallet.
+The `useStashedWallet` and `useSlushWallet` hook has been deprecated and replaced with `useSlushWebWallet` due to the rebranding of Stashed Wallet to Slush Web Wallet.